What level of experience is required to play for FCA Lacrosse?

 Do kids have to be from a certain town or park district?

-No. All FCA Lacrosse practices and home games, however, will be held at Wheaton Academy in West Chicago, IL.
+No. All FCA Lacrosse practices and home games, however, are held at Wheaton Academy in West Chicago, IL.

-Currently we are planning for: one U8 team, one U10 team, three U12 teams, and one U14 team.
+Currently we are planning for: one U8 team, one U10 team, two U12 teams, and two U14 teams.
 Teams could potentially be added based on interest level.

 What is the cost of FCA Lacrosse?